Distributional Biases in Post-Training: A Markovian Analysis of Reasoning Trajectories: Empirical Simulations

 \section{Empirical Simulations}

-To validate our theoretical findings, we run simulations on an abstract Tree-structured Markov Chain (TMC) with two tasks (\textbf{TASK 1} is the target), as shown in Tab.~\ref{tab:task-definition} below.
+To validate our theoretical findings, we run simulations on an abstract Tree-structured Markov Chain (TMC) with two tasks (\textbf{TASK 1} is the target), as shown in Tab.~\ref{tab:task-definition}.
 The TMC has $L=4$ layers with two nodes each ($|S_l|=2$).
 In layers 1–3, each state has one high-probability outgoing edge.
 Pretraining runs for $T_1=2000$ and $T_2=500$ steps (error $<0.001$); fine-tuning for $T=1000$ steps with learning rate $0.05$.
 Estimation of the Rewards/advantages use $1000/200$ Monte Carlo samples; temperature $\lambda=0.5$; BoN uses $N=15$.
 Training and testing each use 200 question instances sampled per Def.~\ref{def:multitask}; BoN and Gibbs-style methods are fully enumerated. \textbf{TASK 1} requires reaching $S_4[0]$ from $S_1[0]$; \textbf{TASK 2} requires $S_4[1]$ from $S_1[1]$.
 A CoT is valid here if it connects the start and end states; among valid paths, only the one via $S_2[0]\to S_3[0]$ is \emph{easy}, all others are \emph{hard}.
 We report the proportions of easy, hard, and invalid CoTs from $S_1[0]$ (TASK 1) and $S_1[1]$ (TASK 2), as well as the expected correctness over the population per Def.~\ref{def:multitask}.

 \textbf{Findings in Tab.~\ref{tab:cot-statistics}.} REINFORCE, RAFT, and PPO heavily favor easy-to-reason CoTs in TASK 1, suppressing hard-to-reason CoTs in TASK 1 and valid CoTs in TASK 2, showing clear \emph{simplicity bias} and \emph{forgetting}.
 In contrast, diversity-promoting methods (\texttt{RL-rej}, GRPO-KL, Soft-BoN, DPRM-AS) balance easy/hard-to-reason CoTs in TASK 1 and preserve TASK 2 CoT's generation capability, thanks to shared sparse edges in the TMC (two nodes per layer, see Table~\ref{tab:task-definition}).
 ORM/PRM-BoN, relying on population rewards $R_{\mathrm{out}}^{k}(\cdot)$, also overfavor easy-to-reason CoTs; PRM-BoN and DPRM-BoN behave similarly, as predicted.
 Further details are available in App.~\ref{app:add_exp}.